coloursofnoise/Resources/Mapping/Adding-Custom-Dialogue.md

 To add custom lines of Dialogue, it is important to follow the correct [Mod Structure](Mod-Structure#mod-structure).

 **Note:**
-If you're using Notepad++, you can import a custom user defined language for Celeste Dialog.txt files.
+If you're using Notepad++, you can import a custom user defined language for Celeste Dialog .txt files.
 Thanks to iSkLz on the Celeste Discord server for creating and publishing this file!
 [Celeste_Dialogs.xml](https://cdn.discordapp.com/attachments/429775260108324865/800351539793231882/Celeste_Dialogs.xml)